mrooding/gulp-protractor-cucumber-html-report/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

+## Contributors

+@smuldr @nicolaspayot

 ## Copyright

 Copyright for portions of project [gulp-protractor-cucumber-html-report](https://github.com/mrooding/gulp-protractor-cucumber-html-report) are held by Robert Hilscher, 2015 as part of project [grunt-protractor-cucumber-html-report](https://github.com/robhil/grunt-protractor-cucumber-html-report).
 All other copyright for project [gulp-protractor-cucumber-html-report](https://github.com/mrooding/gulp-protractor-cucumber-html-report) are held by Marc Rooding, 2015.

 ## Release History

+0.1.0:
+  - Added multiple JSON files support.
+Thanks [Bill77](https://github.com/Bill77)!
+  - The readme example for usage with fs-extra contained a bug in which `fs.mkDirSync` took an incorrect parameter.
+Thanks [nicolaspayot](https://github.com/nicolaspayot) for fixing this.

 0.0.9:
   - The readme now contains 2 different ways to use the JSON output hook.
 One using an external library and one without.